The Modern Carrot and Genetic Discovery - AD 1900 to date

 In 1937 this advertisement (right) appeared in Illinois - note, 3c postage!!

 Also in 1937 the list of carrot seeds available became even more extensive - Altringham, Demi Longue, Early Market, Ideal, James Intermediate, Long Surrey, Primo and Selected - Thomas Smith, "Profitable Culture of Vegetables".

 1939/45 - World War Two, revived the popularity of the carrot and gave it a rightful place in the kitchen elevated to a new high as a major food source.

-The full impact of the re-discovery of carrots is described in the separate page dedicated to how the humble carrot helped win the war!
+The full impact of the re-discovery of carrots is described in the separate page in the Carrot Museum dedicated to how the humble carrot helped win the war!
 Here

 'Doctor Carrot' was invented to help the Ministry of Food promote carrots